igb/elses/README.md

-### Example:
+### Examples:

-For a file, test-003.txt, that cntains the following content:
+For a file, test-003.txt, that contains the following content:

     AXIOM: F
     F -> FF[[-FFF@]++FF@]